fenago/nlp-fundamentals/lab_guides/Lab_2.md

 methods, such as BoW and TF-IDF.
 This step converts unstructured text data into structured numeric data.
 New features are created from existing features using a technique called feature engineering.
-In the last part of the chapter, we explored various ways of visualizing text data, such as word clouds.
+In the last part of the lab, we explored various ways of visualizing text data, such as word clouds.

-In the next chapter, you will learn how to develop machine learning models to classify texts using the features you have learned to extract in this chapter.
+In the next lab, you will learn how to develop machine learning models to classify texts using the features you have learned to extract in this lab.
 Moreover, different sampling techniques and model evaluation parameters will be introduced.